kkgthb/Salesforce-Flow-Apex-Defined-Data-Types-Examples/README.md

 This class allows getCityZip(), a.k.a.
 "Get CityZip Mankato," to be used as an Invocable Apex Method in a Flow.

 Again, flow seems to effectively "`[0]`" invocable methods' return values, so return a `List` of whatever you actually want to pass back to the flow.

+Note our use of a Regular Expression replacement to eliminate any spaces in the JSON "keys," since we can't put spaces into the Apex-Defined Data Type attribute names to which we're deserializing.

+_(At first I tried replacing the spaces with underscores for clarity, but it turns out Flow doesn't like variable names with underscores in them.)_

 ```java
 public class CityZipGenerator {